 How does hearing work?
 What role does the brain play?
 What are the causes of hearing loss?
 And do animals actually hear differently?

-The Long Night of Hearing, which is being jointly organised by the SFB HAPPAA and five other institutions to mark the 50th anniversary of the University of Oldenburg, offers answers to these questions and much more.
+The Long Night of Hearing, which was being jointly organised by the SFB HAPPAA and five other institutions to mark the 50th anniversary of the University of Oldenburg, offered answers to these questions and much more.

-A varied programme with lectures, insights into highly specialised laboratories, interactive demonstrations as well as concerts and creative contributions relating to the world of hearing will be offered at three locations.
-There will also be the opportunity to find out about thematically relevant STEM degree programmes and find out how you can become part of cutting-edge research as a test subject.
+A varied programme with lectures, insights into highly specialised laboratories, interactive demonstrations as well as concerts and creative contributions relating to the world of hearing was offered at three locations.
+There was also the opportunity to find out about thematically relevant STEM degree programmes and find out how you can become part of cutting-edge research as a test subject.

 Further information can be found at: www.uol.de/lange-nacht-des-hoerens